peco/peco/README.md

 ![optimized](http://peco.github.io/images/peco-demo-range-mode.gif)

-## Select Matchers
+## Select Filters

-Different types of matchers are available.
-Default is case-insensitive matcher, so lines with any case will match.
-You can toggle between IgnoreCase, CaseSensitive, SmartCase and RegExp matchers.
+Different types of filters are available.
+Default is case-insensitive filter, so lines with any case will match.
+You can toggle between IgnoreCase, CaseSensitive, SmartCase and RegExp filters.

-The SmartCase matcher uses case-*insensitive* matching when all of the queries are lower case, and case-*sensitive* matching otherwise.
+The SmartCase filter uses case-*insensitive* matching when all of the queries are lower case, and case-*sensitive* matching otherwise.

-The RegExp matcher allows you to use any valid regular expression to match lines
+The RegExp filter allows you to use any valid regular expression to match lines

 ![optimized](http://peco.github.io/images/peco-demo-matcher.gif)